SQLCrespi/PowerShell-Docs.pt-br/reference/docs-conceptual/developer/format/customitem-element-for-customentry-for-controls-for-view-format.md

 ## <a name="attributes-and-elements"></a>Atributos e elementos

 As seções a seguir descrevem atributos, elementos filho e o elemento pai do elemento `CustomItem`.
-Para obter mais informações, consulte comentários.
+Para obter mais informações, consulte Remarks.

 ### <a name="attributes"></a>Atributos